monimaj89/Project3-Savor-Pages/README.md

 * Be warned of the consequences of deleting a recipe.
 * Have my own member user dashboard (read functionality).
 ### Admin Goals
-* Have the ability to maintain the recipes, in particular the categories
+* Have the ability to maintain the categories
 * Add, edit and delete my own recipes
-* Add, edit, and delete any recipe by category
+* Delete any recipe added by other users
+* Delete a category with all recipes associated
 ## Scope
 ### Feature Ideas Planning
 When planning the App features and scope, I drew up an Importance Viability analysis of these features, please see below: